Rashid Johnson: Early life

-and a Vietnam-war veteran father, Jimmy Johnson, who was an artist but worked in electronics.
+and his father, Jimmy Johnson, a Vietnam War veteran who was an artist but worked in electronics.
 His parents divorced when he was 2 years old and his mother remarried a man of Nigerian descent.
 Johnson has stated that growing up his family was based in afrocentrism and that his family celebrated Kwanzaa.

 Johnson was raised in the Wicker Park neighborhood of Chicago, Illinois and Evanston, Illinois, a suburb.
 A photography major, he earned a 2000 Bachelor of Fine Arts from Columbia College Chicago and a 2005 Master of Fine Arts from the School of the Art Institute of Chicago.
 While at the School of the Art Institute of Chicago, one of his mentors was Gregg Bordowitz.

 Johnson followed a generation of black artists who focused on the "black experience" and grew up in a generation that was influenced by hip hop and Black Entertainment Television.
 Because of his generation's high exposure to black culture within pop culture, his contemporary audiences have a greater understanding of the "black experience," which has enabled him to achieve a deeper race and identity interaction.

 His work has been exhibited at the Art Institute of Chicago; the Whitney Museum of American Art, New York; the Metropolitan Museum of Art, New York; the Detroit Institute of Arts; the Walker Art Center, Minneapolis; the Corcoran Museum of Art, Washington, DC; the Institute of Contemporary Photography, New York; the Brooklyn Museum of Art, New York; the Rubell Museum, Miami, FL; and the Museum of Contemporary Art, Chicago.